roy-ganz/toql/guide/src/3-api/3-query.md

 ## The query argument
-All load functions need a query argument, but how is this build?
+All load functions need a query, but how is this build?

 The recommended way is to use the `query!` macro.

 Alternatives are
-- to use the query builder, see XXX
+- to create a new `Query<T>` object and use its builder methods
-- or to parse a string and deal with errors at runtime, see XX
+- or to parse a string

-This chapter does not explain the Toql query language itself, see chapter XXX to learn about that.
+This chapter does not explain the Toql query language itself, see [here](../5-query-language/introduction.md) to learn about that.

 ### The query! macro
 The `query!` macro will compile the provided string into Rust code.
 Any syntax mistakes, wrong path or field names show up as compiler errors!

 Queries are typesafe, so `query!` takes a type and a query expression.
-See here:
+See here (This assumes a Toql derived User struct):

 ```
 use toql::prelude::query;